21kerriganlj/21kerriganlj.github.io/content/portfolio/frl/index.md

 ---
 title: USC FRL Rover
-summary: A collection of some of the cool projects or assignments that I enjoyed and gained a ton of insight from.
+summary: A collection of the design process for the drive system.
 date: 2024-10-30
 type: project
 math: false